MicrosoftDocs/visualstudio-docs/docs/python/python-environments.md

 ### Moving an existing interpreter

-If you move an existing interpreter to a new location on the file system, Visual Studio doesn't automatically detect the change.
-Manual steps are necessary to update the list in the Environment window:
+If you move an existing interpreter to a new location on the file system, Visual Studio doesn't automatically detect the change and you must update its environment manually:

 - If you originally created an environment for that interpreter, edit that environment to point to the new location.